robrab2000/AsteroidPong/README.md

 It does just what it says on the tin.. it's **asteroidPong!**

-Just as you might expect, it combines some of the funnest aspects of those classic 70's arcade >>>SMASH HITS<<< Asteroids and Pong!
+The game combines some of the funnest aspects of those classic 70's arcade >>>SMASH HITS<<< Asteroids and Pong!

 produced by: *Rob Homewood*